 That encounter, and Larry's leadership, made a huge impact on me in my young career.
 Even though I left for MIT in 1997, I kept in touch with people and was happy to hear that the Livonia plant made great strides in the first few years, moving up to the top quartile from the bottom of the barrel.
 They were improving quality and productivity.
 They had a new engine program assigned to them.

 But, the plant became a victim of GM's bankruptcy and is now on the closure blocks, if it isn't already closed.

 Here is a Google satellite view of the plant.
 That parking lot used to be really full, both day and night shift.
 Whenever I've been home in recent years, the parking lot was always pretty empty after 4 PM.
 One sign of the sad decline of a plant that had some great leadership and WAS learning from NUMMI.

-A longer version of this NPR piece will be in Episode #403 of “This American Life” this weekend.
+Here is Episode #403 of “This American Life” this weekend.

 Did you like this post?
 Make sure you don't miss a post or podcast — Subscribe to get notified about posts via email daily or weekly.

 Check out my latest book, The Mistakes That Make Us: Cultivating a Culture of Learning and Innovation: